-(f) A dispensary facility, hybrid retailer or employee thereof shall not sell any medical marijuana product to a qualifying patient or caregiver unless it is clearly labeled with the following unobscured graphic, in addition to the graphics required under subsection (a), and in a size not less than one-half inch by one-half inch, which graphic shall not be used for any purpose other than as contemplated in this subsection:
+(i) A dispensary facility, hybrid retailer or employee thereof shall not sell any medical marijuana product to a qualifying patient or caregiver unless it is clearly labeled with the following unobscured graphic, in addition to the graphics required under subsection (a) of this section, and in a size not less than one-half inch by one-half inch, which graphic shall not be used for any purpose other than as contemplated in this subsection:

-- (g) A cannabis packaging label may include the term "organic" only for raw cannabis plant material that has been organically grown in accordance with section 21a-92 of the Connecticut General Statutes, and cannabis products derived therefrom that have been produced, processed, manufactured and certified to be consistent with organic standards in compliance with section 21a-92a of the Connecticut General Statutes. - (h) No information, print, embossing, debossing, graphic or hidden feature, except as expressly required or permitted in this section, shall be included on a cannabis packaging label.
+- (j) A cannabis packaging label may include the term "organic" only for cannabis that has been organically grown in accordance with section 21a-92 of the Connecticut General Statutes, and cannabis products derived therefrom that have been produced, processed, manufactured and certified to be consistent with organic standards in compliance with section 21a-92a of the Connecticut General Statutes. - (k) Cannabis labeling and packaging shall not incorporate any information, print, embossing, debossing, graphic or hidden feature, except as expressly required or permitted in this section.

-Section 21a-XXX-34.
-Cannabis Delivery and Transportation General Requirements
+Section 21a-421j-33.
+Cannabis delivery and transportation general requirements

-- (a) Prior to offering cannabis delivery or transportation services, a cannabis establishment shall submit to the department the following items: - (1) A list of the employees authorized to conduct cannabis delivery or transportation, along with a copy of each authorized employee's valid driver license; and - (2) For each transport vehicle: - (A) License plate number, vehicle identification number, make and model; - (B) An attestation that the vehicle is properly registered and insured; - (C) A description of the locked, safe and secure storage compartment(s); - (D) A description of the security system, form of secure communication, global positioning system (GPS) monitoring device, and any other equipment or system required pursuant to section 21a-XXX-35 of these Policies and Procedures; and - (E) A certificate of satisfactory inspection, if required by the department, pursuant to subsection (f) of section 21a-XXX-35 of these Policies and Procedures. - (b) A cannabis establishment shall provide written notice to the department, along with the documentation required in subsection (a) of this section, in the event of the addition or the removal of a transport vehicle or a transporting agent. - (c) No cannabis establishment shall advertise, offer or commence delivery or transportation operations prior to receiving written approval from the department. - (d) A transport vehicle shall only transport cannabis and cannabis paraphernalia.
+- (a) Prior to offering cannabis delivery or transportation services, a cannabis establishment shall submit to the department the following items: - (1) A list of the employees authorized to conduct cannabis delivery or transportation, along with a copy of each authorized employee's valid driver license; and - (2) For each transport vehicle: - (A) License plate number, vehicle identification number, make and model; - (B) An attestation that the vehicle is properly registered and insured; - (C) A description of the locked, safe and secure storage compartment(s); - (D) A description of the security system, form of secure communication, global positioning system (GPS) monitoring device, and any other equipment or system required pursuant to section 21a-421j-34 of the Regulations of Connecticut State Agencies; and - (E) A certificate of satisfactory inspection, if required by the department, pursuant to subsection (f) of section 21a-421j-34 of the Regulations of Connecticut State Agencies. - (b) A cannabis establishment shall provide written notice to the department, along with the documentation required in subsection (a) of this section, in the event of the addition or the removal of a transport vehicle or a transporting agent. - (c) No cannabis establishment shall advertise, offer or commence delivery or transportation operations prior to receiving written approval from the department. - (d) A transport vehicle shall only transport the following products, simultaneously or separately: cannabis, cannabis paraphernalia, infused beverages, and manufacturer hemp products, as defined in section 22-61l of the Connecticut General Statutes.

-Section 21a-XXX-35.
-Vehicle Security.
+Section 21a-421j-34.
+Vehicle security.